Dutugamunu the Great: Death and succession

-King Dutugemunu did not live to see his beloved Ruwanweliseya completed, dying before the plaster work was finished.
-The Mahavamsa dedicates an entire chapter to his death, which contains a poignant scene where the dying king is taken by palanquin to the vicinity of the incomplete stupa.
+King Dutugemunu did not live to see the Ruwanweliseya completed, dying before the plaster work was finished.
+The Mahavamsa dedicates a chapter to his death, which contains a scene where the dying king is taken by palanquin to the vicinity of the incomplete stupa.
 There he also encounters his old colleague Theraputtbhya, now a monk.
 After some discussion of the mortality of men, the aged monarch passes away and is immediately reborn in the heavenly realm of Tusita.

 A common folk tale surrounding the death of King Dutugemunu is that as he was dying he was told that Ruwanweliseya was completed in order to keep him happy.
 The well-intentioned plan went awry, however, when Dutugemunu asked to be shown the finished building.
 His brother Tissa had the entire building draped in white cloth to present the illusion of whitewash, and due to his failing eyesight Dutugemunu did not spot the difference, dying convinced that the building was finished.

 Following his death Dutugemunu was succeeded by his brother Saddhatissa, rather than his disinherited son Saliya.